xfix/wahoo/README.md

 # About

-_Wahoo_ is an all-purpose framework and package manager for the [fishshell][Fishshell].
-It looks after your configuration and packages.
+_Wahoo_ is an all-purpose framework for the [fishshell][Fishshell].
+It looks after your configuration, themes and packages.
 It's lightining fast and easy to use.

 We love contributions, [fork and send us a PR](https://github.com/fish-shell/wahoo/fork).